rexlunae/rythonc/README.md

 ## See Also

 * The [python-mod](https://crates.io/crates/python-mod) crate.
-A way to wrote modules in Rython/Python that will be compiled to Rust.
+A way to write modules in Rython/Python that will be compiled to Rust.
 * The [python-ast](https://crates.io/crates/python-ast) crate.
 The base library for working with Python ASTs in Rust.

 ## Notes